On uniform closeness of local times of Markov chains and i.i.d. sequences: Introduction

 Well, the random variable $L_n^Y(0)$ has the binomial distribution with parameters~$n$ and~$\frac{1}{2}$, so it is approximately Normal with mean~$\frac{n}{2}$ and standard deviation~$\frac{\sqrt{n}}{2}$.
 As for $L_n^X(0)$, it is elementary to obtain that it is approximately Normal with mean~$\frac{n}{2}$ and standard deviation~$\sqrt{n}\big(\frac{1}{2}+O(\eps)\big)$.
 Then, it is also elementary to obtain that the total variation distance between these two Normals is~$O(\eps)$, \emph{uniformly} in~$n$ (indeed, that total variation distance equals the total variation distance between the Standard Normal and the centered Normal with variance $(1+O(\eps))^2$; that distance is easily verified to be of order~$\eps$).
 This \emph{suggests} that the total variation distance between~$L_n^X(0)$ and~$L_n^Y(0)$ should be also of order~$\eps$ uniformly in~$n$.
 Observe, by the way, that the distribution of the local times of a two-state Markov chain can be explicitly written (cf.~\cite{BG}), so one can obtain a rigorous proof of the last statement in a direct way, after some work.

-Let us define the \emph{local time} of a stochastic process~$Z$ at site~$x$ at time~$n$ as the number of visits to~$x$ up to time~$n$:
+Let us define the \emph{local time} of a stochastic process~$Z$ at site~$x$ at time~$n$ as the number of visits to~$x$ up to time~$n$: \begin{linenomath}

-(sometimes we omit the upper index when it is clear which process we are considering).
+\end{linenomath} (sometimes we omit the upper index when it is clear which process we are considering).
 The above example shows that, if one is only interested in the local times of the Markov chain (and not the complete trajectory), then there is hope to obtain a coupling with the local times of an i.i.d.\ random sequence (which is much easier to handle).
-Observe that there are many quantities of interest that can be expressed in terms of local times only (and do not depend on the order), such as, for instance, \begin{itemize} \item hitting time of a site~$x$: $\tau(x) = \min\{n: L_n(x)>0\}$; \item cover time: $\min\{n: L_n(x)>0 \text{ for all }x\in\Sigma\}$, where $\Sigma$ is the space where the process lives; \item blanket time~\cite{DLP}: $\min\{n\geq 1: L_n(x)\geq \delta n \pi(x)\}$, where $\pi$ is the stationary measure of the process and $\delta\in (0,1)$ is a parameter; \item disconnection time~\cite{DSzn,Szn10}: loosely speaking, it is the time~$n$ when the set $\{x: L_n(x)>0\}$ becomes ``big enough'' to ``disconnect'' the space~$\Sigma$ in some precise sense; \item the set of favorite (most visited) sites (e.g.~\cite{HS,T}): $\{x: L_n(x)\geq L_n(y)\text{ for all }y\in\Sigma\}$; \item and so on. \end{itemize} Therefore, if it is possible to obtain a coupling as above that works with high probability, then that coupling may be useful.
+Observe that there are many quantities of interest that can be expressed in terms of local times only (and do not depend on the order), such as, for instance, \begin{itemize} \item hitting time of a site~$x$: $\tau(x) = \min\{n: L_n(x)>0\}$; \item cover time: $\min\{n: L_n(x)>0 \text{ for all }x\in\Sigma\}$, where $\Sigma$ is the space where the process lives; \item blanket time~\cite{DLP}: $\min\{n\geq 1: L_n(x)\geq \delta n \pi(x)\}$, where $\pi$ is the stationary measure of the process and $\delta\in (0,1)$ is a parameter; \item disconnection time~\cite{DSzn,Szn10}: loosely speaking, it is the time~$n$ when the set $\{x: L_n(x)>0\}$ becomes ``big enough'' to ``disconnect'' the space~$\Sigma$ in some precise sense; \item the set of favorite (most visited) sites (e.g.~\cite{HS,T}): $\{x: L_n(x)\geq L_n(y)\text{ for all }y\in\Sigma\}$; \item and so on. \end{itemize} This justifies the importance of finding couplings as above.
 Note also that, although not every Markov chain comes close to the stationary distribution in just one step, that can be sometimes circumvented by considering the process at times $k, 2k, 3k, \ldots$ with a large~$k$.

-In particular, we expect that our results may be useful when dealing with \emph{excursion processes} (i.e., when~$\Sigma$ is a set of excursions of a random walk).
+In particular, we expect that our results would be useful when dealing with \emph{excursion processes} (i.e., when~$\Sigma$ is a set of excursions of a random walk).
 One may e.g.~refer to \cite{MS}, cf.\ Lemma~2.2 there (note that the order of excursions does not matter, so one would be able to get rid of the factor~$m$ in the right-hand side); also, we are working now on applications of our results to the decoupling for random interlacements~\cite{BGP}.